What Is a Treasury Security? Treasury Bonds, Bills, and Notes

 What Are Treasury Securities?

 In essence, Treasury securities are loans made by investors to the United States government.
 Treasury bonds, Treasury bills, and Treasury notes are the three primary varieties.
-Purchasing one of these securities is equivalent to making a fixed-term loan to the government that may last anywhere from a few days to thirty years.
+Purchasing one of these securities is equivalent to making a fixed-term loan to the government that may last anywhere from a few days to 30 years.

 What Are Treasury Bonds?

-The United States government issues Treasury bonds, which are long-term debt instruments with maturities of ten years or longer.
-Purchasing a Treasury bond is akin to making a fixed-term loan to the government, typically for a duration of 20 or 30 years.
-In exchange, you get interest payments from the government every six months until the bond matures, at which time you are paid the bond’s whole face value.
+The United States government issues Treasury bonds, which are long-term debt instruments with maturities of 20 or 30 years.
+Purchasing a Treasury bond is akin to making a fixed-term loan to the government.
+In exchange, you get interest payments from the government every six months until the bond matures, at which time you’re paid the bond’s whole face value.

-Difference from US Savings Bonds
+Difference From US Savings Bonds

-The U.S. government issues both Treasury bonds and U.S. Savings Bonds, but there are a few significant distinctions between the two.
+The U.S. government issues both Treasury bonds and U.S. savings bonds, but there are a few significant distinctions between the two.

-While U.S. Savings Bonds are frequently bought by individuals as a means of saving for short- or medium-term financial goals, such as retirement or schooling expenses, Treasury bonds are typically purchased by institutional investors and individuals seeking long-term investment possibilities.
+While U.S. savings bonds are frequently bought by individuals as a means of saving for short- or medium-term financial goals, such as retirement or schooling expenses, Treasury bonds are typically purchased by institutional investors and individuals seeking long-term investment possibilities.
 Both kinds of bonds are offered by the U.S. government and are low-risk investment options, but they have different uses and meet various demands from investors.

 Get up to $1,000 in stock when you fund a new Active Invest account.*